 “The community came together in an amazing way,” said Kendall McCarter, chief development officer for Tennessee Wildlife Federation.
 “Not only did Tennesseans and fellow nonprofits give, but individuals from across the country generously chipped as word spread—all to raise money for another organization.”

-Purple martins are protected by the Migratory Bird Treaty Act and completely dependent on humans for survival.
+Purple martins are protected by the Migratory Bird Treaty Act and are completely dependent on humans for survival.

 “Most of the purple martin population no longer nests in natural cavities.
 The species only continues to exist because people put up nest boxes or gourds specifically for martins,” said Michael Butler, chief executive officer of the Federation.
 “The purple martins that roosted around the Schermerhorn represent 6,000 to 12,000 nesting colonies made possible by people investing in purple martins.”